Norethisterone: Side effects

 At contraceptive and hormone replacement dosages (0.35 to 1 mg/day), norethisterone has essentially progestogenic side effects only.
 In most clinical studies of norethisterone for contraception or menopausal hormone therapy, the drug has been combined with an estrogen, and for this reason, it is difficult to determine which of the side effects were caused by norethisterone and which of them were caused by estrogen in such research.
-However, NETE, an intramuscularly administered prodrug of norethisterone which is used as a long-acting contraceptive, is used without an estrogen, and hence can be employed as a surrogate for norethisterone in terms of understanding its effects and tolerability.
-In clinical studies, the most common side effect with NETE has been menstrual disturbances, including prolonged bleeding or spotting and amenorrhea.
+However, norethisterone enanthate, an intramuscularly administered prodrug of norethisterone which is used as a long-acting contraceptive, is used without an estrogen, and hence can be employed as a surrogate for norethisterone in terms of understanding its effects and tolerability.
+In clinical studies, the most common side effect with norethisterone enanthate has been menstrual disturbances, including prolonged bleeding or spotting and amenorrhea.
 Other side effects have included periodic abdominal bloating and breast tenderness, both of which are thought to be due to water retention and can be relieved with diuretics.
 There has been no association with weight gain, and blood pressure, blood clotting, and glucose tolerance have all remained normal.
 However, a decrease in HDL cholesterol has been observed.

 At high doses (5 to 60 mg/day), for instance those used in the treatment of gynecological disorders, norethisterone can cause hypogonadism due to its antigonadotropic effects and can have estrogenic and weak androgenic side effects.

-High doses of NETA (10 mg/day) have been associated with abnormal liver function tests, including significant elevations in liver enzymes.
+High doses of norethisterone acetate (10 mg/day) have been associated with abnormal liver function tests, including significant elevations in liver enzymes.
 These liver enzymes included lactate dehydrogenase and glutamate pyruvate transaminase.
-Although they were described as having no clinical relevance, the elevated liver enzymes associated with NETA may have precluded its further development for male hormonal contraception.
+Although they were described as having no clinical relevance, the elevated liver enzymes associated with norethisterone acetate may have precluded its further development for male hormonal contraception.